-No representations other
+No representations other than contained in this PDS

-No representations other than contained in this PDS You should only rely on the information in this PDS when deciding whether to invest in the Fund.
+You should only rely on the information in this PDS when deciding whether to invest in the Fund.
 No person is authorised to give any information or to make any representation in connection with the Fund that is not contained in this PDS.
-Any information or representation not contained in this PDS may not be relied unon as having PDS may not be relied upon as having been authorised by the Responsible Entity in connection with the Fund.
+Any information or representation not contained in this PDS may not be relied upon as having been authorised by the Responsible Entity in connection with the Fund.